/blog/non_null_cpp

 struct logger { auto write(std::string const& message) const -> void;};auto run_job(non_null<logger const*> const log, int const items) -> void { log->write("starting job"); for (auto i{0}; i < items; ++i) { log->write("processed item"); } log->write("job complete");}

-The signature is more explicit. run_job requires a valid logger.
-If the caller has a pointer that may be null, it must solve that problem before entering the function.
+If the caller has a pointer that might be null, that doubt has to be resolved before the call.

 logger const* const maybe_log{find_logger()};if (maybe_log == nullptr) { return;}run_job(non_null{maybe_log}, 10);

-The absence check stays where absence can actually exist.
-After that boundary, the rest of the code works with a tighter contract.
+The check stays where absence can actually occur.
+Past that boundary, the rest of the code works with a tighter and more readable contract: every function is no longer asked to defend itself from a case that does not belong to it.

 What it does not solve

-For that reason, it works well as a boundary type, especially in function parameters or members that are clearly non-owning views.
-When ownership, transfer or sharing need to be represented, the right type is still something else: std::unique_ptr, std::shared_ptr, a reference or a domain-specific object.
+For that reason, it works well as a boundary type: function parameters, non-owning members, views toward objects that must exist.
+When ownership, transfer, or sharing have to be represented, the right type is something else: std::unique_ptr, std::shared_ptr, a reference, or a dedicated owner.

 When to use it

-non_null is useful when absence would be a bug, not a case to handle.
+non_null is useful when nullptr would be a bug, not a behavior variant.

 Typical examples: